 - IF the defendant should make a counterclaim against you, and take it to Supreme Court; or

 The filing fee is the amount you will have to pay to the registry when they accept your notice of claim.
 If you win your claim, the defendant will have to pay this back to you.
 The amount allowed for the service fee varies depending on how you serve the notice of claim.
-There is another guide called Serving Documents that will give you more information about this.
+To learn more, read Guide #5 - Serving Documents.
 Again, if you win, you can usually get the service fee back from the defendant.

-You can file the completed notice of claim form in person or by mail at the court registry nearest to either:
+You can file the completed notice of claim and address for service form in person or by mail at the court registry nearest to either: